julienXX/terminal-notifier/README.markdown

 `-activate ID`

-Specifies which application should be activated when the user clicks the notification.
+Activate the application specified by `ID` when the user clicks the notification.

 You can find the bundle identifier of an application in its `Info.plist` file _inside_ the application bundle.

-Examples are:
+Examples application IDs are:

 * `com.apple.Terminal` to activate Terminal.app
 * `com.apple.Safari` to activate Safari.app